Published on May 06, 2014 and last reviewed on Dec 30, 2019 - 2 min read

-Acne Vulgaris commonly known as acne is a common skin concern seen in young adults.
-Though it is related with significant psychological morbidity, it can be managed effectively with daily skin care and medicines
+Acne Vulgaris, commonly known as acne, is a common skin condition affecting young adults.
+Though it is associated with significant psychological morbidity, it can be managed effectively with daily skincare routine and medicines.
+Read the article to know more.

 Acne Vulgaris is a common skin concern in adolescents and may sometimes persist in adulthood too.
 It is a skin disorder involving pilo-sebaceous follicles or oil glands and is therefore seen to involve areas where oil glands are dense.
 Hence face, chest, back, upper arms are common sites of involvement.